imageio/imageio/README.md

 keep a small footprint.
 </p><p>
 It is our hope to form a group of developers, whom each maintain one or more plugins.
-In that way, the burder of each developer is low, and together we can make imageio into a really useful library!
+In that way, the burden of each developer is low, and together we can make imageio into a really useful library!
 </p>